661.255.6634 | 25050 Peachland Avenue, Suite 255 | Santa Clarita, CA 91321

 Martha Ferguson

-Martha Ferguson is a Marriage and Family Therapy Associate and Domestic Violence Facilitator associate under Mark Miller.
+Martha Ferguson is a Certified Domestic Violence Facilitator.
 As she states, this is her third “life” career.
 Ms. Ferguson has worked in the field of Occupational Therapy for over 17 years.
 She trained and worked at the Neuropsychiatric Institute of UCLA in Westwood, CA, as well as at the Della Martin Behavioral Health Center at Huntington Hospital in Pasadena, CA. Ms. Ferguson continued her education at Walden University, graduating with honors in 2013, with a Master of Science in Mental Health Counseling.
 Ms. Ferguson has been a member of Chi Sigma Iota and is currently completing her induction into the National Society of Leadership and success.